-Short-term lets can be a lucrative business, but the premium rental rate on offer will often come at an additional price for landlords.
+A holiday let can be a lucrative business, but the premium rental rate on offer will often come at an additional price for many landlords who seek advice.
 In the past few years, Airbnb has widely changed how short-term lets are perceived.
-For tenants or guests, staying for a short period in a private home can often provide a more comfortable, personalised experience compared to a hotel or serviced apartment.
+For tenants or guests, staying for a reduced period in a private home can often provide a more comfortable, personalised experience compared to a hotel or serviced apartment.

-For property owners, short-term lets provide access to a lucrative market since they can fetch rates that are around thirty percent higher compared to a long-term rental.
+For short term landlords, short-term lets provide access to a lucrative market since they can fetch rates that are around thirty percent higher compared to a long-term rental.
 In addition, short-term lets also provide more flexibility with rental contracts and extensions.

-Short-term letting refers to the process of renting out your property for a short period of time, usually from just a few days to up to six months.
-With a short-term let, you can charge a higher rental price to accommodate for any void periods.
+Short-term letting refers to the process of renting out your property for brief periods of time, usually less than six months per year.
+With a short let, you can charge a higher rental price to accommodate for any void periods.
 In general, the shorter the length of the tenancy, the more expensive it will be.
 Keep reading for some advantages and disadvantages of short term rentals from the UpperKey.

 It is a good idea to choose a property that is located centrally within one of the UK’s major cities such as London, Edinburgh, or Manchester.
-The most popular short-term rental properties tend to be closely located to good public transport routes, shops, restaurants, and local amenities.
+The most popular holiday let properties tend to be closely located to good public transport routes, shops, restaurants, and local amenities.

 Pros of Short Term Lets

-For landlords, short-term letting gives you maximum flexibility, allowing you to choose the days, weeks, and months that you want to rent your property out for.
+For most landlords, short periods of renting gives you maximum flexibility, allowing you to choose the days, weeks, and months that you want to rent your property out for.
 There is likely to be less wear and tear on your property since tenants will be moving in and out more frequently.
 As a result, smaller issues can be spotted sooner before they turn into bigger problems.

 Things to Consider

 When it comes to managing short-term rentals there are several different things to consider before you decide if it is the best option for you.
-If you want to earn your main income from short-term rentals or have several properties, then you may want to consider companies that manage short-term lets for you.
+If you want to earn your main income from short-term rentals or have several properties, then you may want to consider companies or letting agents that manage short-term lettings for you.

-Property management for short-term rentals could include rental property management in Europe and the UK, a concierge service for Airbnb and seasonal rentals in tourist hot-spots, or key management for short term rentals depending on your properties and your needs.
+Property management for a holiday let could include rental property management by letting agents in Europe and the UK or a concierge service for Airbnb and seasonal rentals in tourist hot-spots, or key management for holiday lets depending on your properties and your needs.

 When choosing insurance, make sure that all of your bases are covered so that you are not left in a sticky situation if anything is broken, damaged, or stolen.
-You should also carefully check the terms and conditions of your mortgage or freehold lease as this might prohibit you from offering your property for a short-term rental.
+You should also carefully check the terms and conditions of your mortgage with your mortgage lender or freehold lease as this might prohibit you from offering your property for a holiday let.